iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 make: *** [Makefile:12: help] Error 127
 ```

-The Poertry project extras were missing.
+The Poetry project extras were missing.
 Fix that with the command from the CONTRIBUTING guide.

 ```bash
 poetry install --all-extras -v